Prior Authorization for Lower Limb Prosthetics - JA DME

 Lower limb prosthetics (LLP) joined the COPPA program September 1, 2020.

 Access the below related information from this page.

 - Expedited Request Guidelines

 - Affirmative and Non-Affirmative Decisions

 - Still Have Questions?

-- Effective for dates of service on/after September 1, 2020, the COPPA program will be required in four states: California, Michigan, Pennsylvania, and Texas.
+- Effective for dates of service on/after December 1, 2020, Prior Authorization is required nationwide.

-- PA will be required for six LLP HCPCS codes:
+- PA is required for six LLP HCPCS codes:

 - L5856 ADDITION TO LOWER EXTREMITY PROSTHESIS, ENDOSKELETAL KNEE-SHIN SYSTEM, MICROPROCESSOR CONTROL FEATURE, SWING AND STANCE PHASE, INCLUDES ELECTRONIC SENSOR(S), ANY TYPE